Doge (title)

-A doge (/doʊdʒ/ DOHJ, [ˈdɔːdʒe]; plural dogi or doges) was an elected lord and head of state in several Italian city-states, notably Venice and Genoa, during the medieval and Renaissance periods.
-Such states are referred to as "crowned republics".
+A doge (/doʊdʒ/ DOHJ, [ˈdɔːdʒe]; plural dogi or doges; see below) was an elected lord and head of state in several Italian city-states, notably Venice and Genoa, during the medieval and Renaissance periods.
+Such states were referred to as crowned republics.
+Doges wore a special hat, the Corno ducale and usually ruled life-long.

+The office of the doge in English is termed a dogeship.